datta-TG/SpringCloudDataFlow-/README.md

 ![Screenshot](testspring1.PNG)

 * You can then obtain more data about the service and it's pods.
-You can now use the External IP and its port to call the TensowFlow Resnet model in your own application.
+You can see the different pods Spring is using.

 `$ kubectl get pod -n NAMESERVICE -o wide`